Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - 1st argument: An `ItemStack`, the result of the recipe
 - 2nd argument: an item ingredient, the input of the recipe
-- 3rd arguemnt: A string, the texture of the scraped item
+- 3rd argument: A string, the texture of the scraped item
 - 4th argument: A string, the texture of the unscraped item

 ### Example